 Japan always had a weakness for luxury products and artisans.
 Even today it’s still one of the most important markets for high-end fashion and accessories brands.
 I recently read that at one point over 80% of Japanese schoolgirls had a Louis Vuitton wallet.
 The number sounds a little dubious but it’s just to stress the fact that Japanese people always valued luxury goods in any form.

-Most sneaker brands only offer mass produced goods which are available in high quantities.
-Sure there are still lots of collectable sneakers out there which go for a premium but the product itself still isn’t something special.
-Raf Simons and Yohji Yamamoto are famous for designing sneakers for adidas but the results are always a little lackluster under my eyes.
+Most sneaker brands only offer mass-produced goods which are available in high quantities.
+Sure there are still lots of collectible sneakers out there which go for a premium but the product itself still isn’t something special.
+Raf Simons and Yohji Yamamoto are famous for designing sneakers for Adidas but the results are always a little lackluster under my eyes.
 You pay the premium but the product you get is still just another factory item.